RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 available and no data is expected to become available then the indicator of the response shall be 'O':
-- otherwise the configuration is unable to return data and does not expect to be able to return data by waiting; the indicator of the response shall be 'E’.
+- otherwise the configuration is unable to return data and does not expect to be able to return data by waiting; the indicator of the response shall be 'E'.
 The data set in #Outcome will either be a single character or will be a sequence of eight characters, each '0' or '1'.
 The choice is decided by the configuration.
 The eight character sequence indicates a binary stream, see nnn.